MathWorks-Teaching-Resources/Beam-Bending-and-Deflection/README.md

 ## Products

  *MATLAB* is used throughout.
 Tools from the Symbolic Math Toolbox are used frequently as well.
+Deep Learning Toolbox is used specifically for the [minmax](https://www.mathworks.com/help/deeplearning/ref/minmax.html) function.

 # Scripts